presco01/QACodingProject1.pdf/README.md

 use : selenium-server-standalone-2.44.0.jar ;

 REQUIREMENTS
-You are required to implement a Selenium script (preferably using PHPUnit) that:
+Implement a Selenium script using PHPUnit that:
 1. Logs in with a test user
 2. Fills out all the requirements on the Contact us page and click submit the form.
 3. Verifies that you see a “Thanks you” overlay after submitting the form.